-I have been a lecturer in the School of Electrical Engineering Systems, Dublin Institute of Technology since 2000.
+I have been a lecturer in the School of Electrical Engineering Systems, TU Dublin since 2000.
 I currently deliver computing and technology modules to programmes in Electrical Engineering and Computer Science.
 My primary research interest is health informatics.
 I am involved (with Ted) in the highly successful (and addictive!)
 Annual DIT “RoboSumo” challenge.
 This resource and the associated workshop is an attempt to distill some of the fun and magic of our robotics-related activities and bring it to a wider audience.

 I write about some of my projects on my blog: